For Susan, Miriam, and Ellen.

 Growing up in a family strongly rooted in Jewish tradition, my mother often encouraged me to make artwork that reflected my culture.
 I resisted, or so I thought.
 The idea of "ritual artwork" felt archaic and detached from contemporary thought and values.
 Meanwhile the body of work I have made throughout my artistic practice has always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.

 It was then that I began to wonder about other cultures’ ritual art objects, knowing that art is often a means for sharing stories.
 Bat Sarah Press is meant to be a platform for exploring generative aspects of religious and spiritual ritual through the lens of art objects.
 At this stage the company sells an array of traditional and culturally Jewish items and services.
-In time, the goal is to add more interfaith items to the shop as we grow, so that through the sharing of culture we can better understand and appreciate people coming from different backgrounds.
+In time, the goal is to add more interfaith and secular ritual items to the shop as we grow, so that through the sharing of culture we can better understand and appreciate people coming from different backgrounds.

 Please be in touch with questions, comments, or suggestions.